minimo-io/minimo/_i18n/en/_posts/2019-10-19-10-alt-template.md

 author: nicolas_ea
 ---

-ALT. is a Bootstrap-based template that works as the visual base for Mínimo's in-house projects.
+ALT. is an universal Bootstrap-based template that works as the visual base for Mínimo's in-house projects.

 It has an [HTML](https://github.com/minimo-io/alt-template) and a [Wordpress](https://github.com/minimo-io/alt-wordpress-theme) version, a free license, a minimalist inspiration and absolute focus on content.